-Senate OKs bill to secure Capitol, help Afghans with visas
+Congress passes bill to fund Capitol security, Afghan visas

 The legislation would boost personal protection for lawmakers who have seen increasing death threats since the insurrection, install new security cameras around the complex and replace riot equipment the police lost in the fighting that day.
 It would fund new intelligence gathering and boost wellness and trauma support for the Capitol Police, as many troops are still suffering in the wake of the attack.
 And it would reimburse the National Guard $521 million for the thousands of troops that protected the Capitol for more than four months after the siege.

-Unlike the previous proposals, the legislation would not provide money for temporary fencing in case of another attack or create a new quick reaction force within the police or military that could respond to events at the Capitol.
+Unlike previous proposals, the bill would not provide money for the FBI to prosecute cases related to the insurrection, for temporary fencing in case of another attack or to create a new quick reaction force within the police or military that could respond to events at the Capitol.
 Police were overrun on Jan.
 6 as the National Guard took hours to arrive.

 For the allies in Afghanistan, the bill would allow 8,000 additional visas and provide $500 million for their emergency transportation, housing and other essential services.

-Alabama Sen. Richard Shelby, the top Republican on the appropriations panel, who negotiated the legislation with the Democrats, said it would be “shameful” not to help the Afghan allies and that they could be killed by the Taliban as the U.S. withdraws.
+Alabama Sen. Richard Shelby, the top Republican on the appropriations panel who negotiated the legislation with the Democrats, said it would be “shameful” not to help the Afghan allies and that they could be killed by the Taliban as the U.S. withdraws.

-Senate Republican Leader Mitch McConnell said senators “intend to keep our nation’s promises to brave Afghans who have taken great risks to help America and our partners fight the terrorists.”
+Senate Republican leader Mitch McConnell said senators “intend to keep our nation’s promises to brave Afghans who have taken great risks to help America and our partners fight the terrorists.”

 The House overwhelmingly passed separate legislation last week to provide the visas, 407-16.
-Biden decreed an end to the U.S. military role in Afghanistan by Sept.
-11. The Pentagon says the troop withdrawal is more than 95% complete and is to be finished by Aug.
+The Pentagon says the troop withdrawal is more than 95% complete and is to be finished by Aug.
 31.

+Some 70,000 already have resettled in the U.S. under the special visa program since 2008.
+Administration officials said this month that the first flights of those former U.S. employees and family members who have completed security screening would soon start arriving from the Afghan capital, Kabul, for a week or so of final processing at Fort Lee, Virginia.